dorukkavak/bro-chill-call-pizza-place/README.md

-# bro-chill-call-pizza-place
+# got you

+your ıp thing and location got leaked what  do you thing
-look discord dm
+tell me on discord dm